 Most Baptist churches are autonomous, managing their own affairs, but many choose to work with others in order to support Christian ministry and witness in the wider world.
 MOBC is affiliated with the Association of Baptist Churches in NSW & ACT, a group of about 330 Baptist churches comprising over 50,000 people.

-For a copy of MOBC’s constitution, including what we believe [PDF, 325kB], or to read about our mission and vision, click below.
+To read about our mission and vision, or to download a copy of MOBC’s constitution, including what we believe [PDF, 325kB], click below.